ONLYOFFICE/document-editor-vue/README.md

 This repo contains the Vue component for [ONLYOFFICE Document Server](https://github.com/ONLYOFFICE/DocumentServer).

+**Please note**: Before working with this component, you need to install ONLYOFFICE Docs.
+To do so, you can use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended).

 ## Installation
 Install it from **npm** in your project.
 Run: